Senior Director, Technology Policy, Microsoft

-Paul Mitchell is General Manager, Technology Policy at Microsoft Corporation.
+Paul Mitchell is Senior Director, Technology Policy at Microsoft Corporation.
 In this capacity, he is responsible for policy engagement on long-term technology evolution.
 Mr. Mitchell assumed his current role in July 2011.
 He is responsible for strategic technology policy initiatives in the areas of spectrum, Internet governance, and broadband.

 Prior to his current position Mr. Mitchell held a variety of senior positions including General Manager, Interoperability and Standards and, with Microsoft’s Entertainment and Devices Division, General Manager of Policy and Standards.